 - Santa’s Fly-in

 You can find dates for these and other events on the Texas Hill Country calendar.
-Furthermore, you can find other great things to do in our article Amazing Things to do in Fredericksburg TX.
+Furthermore, you can find other great things to do in our article, Amazing Things to do in Fredericksburg TX.
 Fredericksburg is a very dog friendly town, as are most of the activities.

 Johnson City is also north of San Antonio, and nearly as far as Fredericksburg.
 This town may be small, but they wrap their trees and buildings in more lights than I have ever seen.
 We drove through one year and it appeared as if everyone in the community must have contributed.
 They have been illuminating the former home of President Lyndon B. Johnson for at least 30 years.
 They really know how to light up a town.

 The following day you can see the Lighted Hooves and Wheels parade (may be cancelled this year in 2020) at the same time.
 Checkout Johnson City’s calendar of events for other things to do in town.
 You will be blown away by the Christmas lights in this town, and the effort it must take to accomplish it all.

-Other Places to See the Lights
+Other Places to See Christmas Lights in San Antonio, TX

 In the meantime, feel free to share the places you like to visit this time of year.
 Let us know if our 2020 Guide to Christmas Lights in San Antonio has been helpful, and share it with your neighborhood.

 Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.